ipolyzos/vectorscan/README.md

 ## Install Common Dependencies

+### Arch Linux
+A PKGBUILD for [Vectorscan](https://aur.archlinux.org/packages/vectorscan) is available in the [AUR](https://aur.archlinux.org/)

 ### Debian/Ubuntu
 In order to build on Debian/Ubuntu make sure you install the following build-dependencies

 ```
 $ sudo apt install build-essential cmake ragel pkg-config libsqlite3-dev libpcap-dev
 ```

+### OpenWrt
+Vectorscan has been available since [PR#27382](https://github.com/openwrt/packages/pull/27382) was merged.
+To build it, use the [OpenWrt Build System](https://openwrt.org/docs/guide-developer/toolchain/install-buildsystem) or download a nightly snapshot.

 ### Other distributions